 A performing manager has to handle the work allocation and target realistic objectives, whilst making sure his employees have the necessary resources and support to achieve their goals no matter the situation.
 Development programs will have to be designed according to this new era for managers to be able to overcome the challenges of a constantly changing business world.

-Manager acted like a director of resources for too long.
+Managers acted as directors of resources for too long.
 The post-covid19 trend is to a more central manager.
 A manager who knows how to be a leader, who keeps up the pace, cares and listen, while keeping his agility and efficiency.
 A manager who understands that trust and freedom are key to foster acceptance and a great execution of a company’s strategy.

 Above all, tomorrow’s management is meant to be adapted to different contexts and people’s personalities.
 The old days are gone and a deep transformation must occur to put people first.
 For what we know, by 2030 most of today’s jobs won’t exist anymore and many others will emerge, coming along with new norms and new skills.
 This projection helps us understand why managers have to act now.
 The revolution starts today and will define the companies that will succeed and the ones that won’t in tomorrow’s business world.